corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tokens-sdk/overview.md

 ### Issue fungible or non-fungible tokens

 Use this flow to issue fungible or non-fungible tokens.
-It should be called as an in-line sub-flow, so you must have flow `participantSessions` set up prior to calling this flow.
+It should be called as an in-line subflow, so you must have flow `participantSessions` set up prior to calling this flow.

 Tokens are usually constructed before calling this flow.
 This flow is to be used in conjunction with the `IssueTokensFlowHandler`.